 JOBS ON THE ROAD

 Some people travel between seasonal or temporary gigs.
 Seasonal jobs working on farms planting and harvesting, traveling professionals, and working as camp hosts for campgrounds are all ways to travel for a few weeks and then stay parked for a period of time.
 One of our favorite examples is BeeRVing America.
 Di and Al work as camp hosts, a job that can include all manner of duties depending on the specific gig.
-Not only do they get to experience campsites all over the US, they also get to pick where they want to go at any given time and what their job will look like depending on what they choose!
+Not only do they get to experience campsites all over the US, but they also get to pick where they want to go at any given time and what their job will look like depending on what they choose!

 View this post on Instagram